suhailpatel/seastat/README.md

 # Usage

 Building Seastat is just like building any other Go application.
+You will need Go 1.13 or above to build Seastat.

 You can use the included `make` targets

 ```shell
 $ # To build a version for your current OS and Arch